 3. Change Your FOMO Mind

-One societal issue in today’s world is FOMO—the Fear Of Missing Out—and that causes us to always feel the need to be ‘connected’.
+One societal issue in today’s world is FOMO—the fear of missing out—and that causes us to always feel the need to be “connected.”
 FOMO is one of the main causes of digital distractions.
 You must prevent this from creeping into your study time.

 You can do this by checking your messages and email before you start your study period.
 You need to get it off your mind and not be worrying about what may be lurking inside your inbox.
-So, before you start, do an email and messages check.
-It will give you peace of mind knowing the world outside is not descending into chaos and everything will be okay for the next hour.
+Before you start, do an email and messages check.
+It will give you peace of mind knowing the world outside is not descending into chaos and that everything will be okay for the next hour.

 Put your mind at rest and deal with it before you start.
 Nine times out of ten there will be no emergencies.

-“The real troubles in your life are apt to be things that never crossed your worried mind; the kind that blindside you at 4 PM on some idle Tuesday” –– Bas Luhrmann
+“The real troubles in your life are apt to be things that never crossed your worried mind; the kind that blindside you at 4 PM on some idle Tuesday” –Bas Luhrmann

 4. Tell Others That You Will Not Be Available

-Seriously, you can do this.
 You do not have to be available 24/7, and everyone can wait an hour or so for you to get back to them.

 I have tested this ad nauseam and never once has anyone ever complained because it took me an hour to get back to them—including my wife!
 The reality is, you are not as important as you think you are.
-Don’t be so arrogant.

 Treat your study time the same way—no calls, messages, or anything else that will detract you from your purpose of learning.